imran517/multi-tenant-logging/README.md

     return builder.UseMiddleware<MultiTenantLoggingMiddleware>();
 }
 ```
-* Middleware Usage: Finnaly, just use the middleware in Configure method of Startup.cs
+* Middleware Usage: Finally, just use the middleware in the Configure method of Startup.cs

 ```
  app.UseMultiTenantLogging();